38 Types of Spiders in Maryland

 14. Northern Yellow Sac Spider

-The Northern Yellow Sac Spider is one of the most common spiders found in Maryland.
+The Northern Yellow Sac Spider is among the most common spiders in Maryland.
 It is a small, brownish spider with a lighter yellow and brown abdomen.

 The Northern Yellow Sac Spider has six small eyes, and its fangs are only about one-quarter inch long.